ministryofjustice/laa-apply-for-legal-aid/README.md

 ```

 When changes to test files are made it will run the tests in that file
-When changes are made to objects are made it will attempt to pattern match the appropriate tests and run them, e.g. changes to `app/models/applicant.rb` will run `spec/models/applicant_sepc.rb`
+When changes are made to objects it will attempt to pattern match the appropriate tests and run them, e.g. changes to `app/models/applicant.rb` will run `spec/models/applicant_sepc.rb`
 Ensuring your test files match the folder structure and naming convention will help guard monitor your file changes
 **Note**: Guard will not currently run cucumber features, there is an open Issue on the `guard-cucumber` repo
 ### Accessibility testing with webhint

+The webhint tests are currently only run as the final part of `bin/rake` they are not run as part of the deployment process.

 webhint (https://webhint.io/) is used to check if pages are accessible.